JairParra/Kaggle_Reddit_Multiclass_Classification/README.md

 - **Don't forget** to start registration on Kaggle
 - nltk/spacy basic usage &  preprocessing tutorial ready at "notebooks"
-- Ideally, we would like to have data pre-processing, Naive bayes implementation, as well as a fitted Pipeline with results by **next wednseday** We will then use the rest of the time to polish up and write-up the project.
+- Ideally, we would like to have data pre-processing, Naive bayes implementation, as well as a fitted Pipeline with results by **next wednesday** We will then use the rest of the time to polish up and write-up the project.
-- Meeting after class on **Wednesday**
+- Short meeting after class on **Monday** to discuss progress.

 ## TASKS: